houseofai/adobe-commerce-docker/README.md

 *Note:* On the first run, Docker needs to download a couple of images to run Magento (Redis, Varnish, FPM, Nginx, MariaDB, AEM).
 If your system doesn't have those images locally, it might take a while, depending on your internet connection.

+**Important:** If the script fails for some reason, see the `Shutdown` section to clean your environment before running the script again.

 ## Start
 ```